NCBI-Hackathons/svcompare/README.md

 # SVCompare
-Comparison and estimation of breakpoints for SVs accross different technologies and resources.
+Comparison and estimation of breakpoints for SVs across different technologies and resources.
+Summaries of SV annotations.

 **************************************
 ## Introduction: